Mountain-Hydrology-Research-Group/snow-hydrology/modules/module2.md

-# 2) Mass Balance:  How much snow is there?
+# 2) Measurement Strategies, Basics of the Snowpack Mass and Energy Balances, and Snowpack Dynamics

 # Background